Roni-Boiz/Media-File-Converter/README.md

 image

 > [!NOTE]
-> Please update the image names with the onces created during the workflow.
+> Before run this pipeline please update the image names with the onces created during the pipeline.

 FIles need to be updated:
 - auth-deploy.yaml --> (image: don361/kubernetes-media-auth:1.0)